blakewatson/htmlforpeople/src/04-a-website-with-style.md

 ## Up next

-We didn't add a lot in terms of writing code in this part but we set ourselves up for success by getting organized, acquiring some styles, and sectioning our webpage.
+We didn't add a lot in terms of writing code in this chapter but we set ourselves up for success by getting organized, acquiring some styles, and sectioning our webpage.

 The rest of this web book will be focused on building out our website.
-In the next part, we'll add an about page.
+In the next chapter, we'll add an about page.

 [Adding an about page](/adding-an-about-page)